 - Front-end operations

 Be sure to include your contact information so that employers can easily get in touch with you.
-That includes your full name, full address, phone number and email address.
+That includes your full name, full address, phone number, and email address.
 If you have a LinkedIn profile or professional website, include those links as well.

 Before you begin the job hunt, gather a list of professional references and their contact information, and keep it separate from your resume.
-Once you’ve had an interview, you may asked to provide these references, but it’s not necessary to have them on your resume.
-Utilize the space references might take up by highlighting more skills and attributes.
+Once you’ve had an interview, you may be asked to provide these references, but it’s not necessary to have them on your resume.
+Utilize the space references might take up by highlighting more relevant skills and attributes.